yormy/chaski-laravel/_docs/00___TODO.md

 Select template to send to one or more users manually Translatables
 Lastigheid hierbij is dat mails een unique mailtemplate class hebben en bij admin created mails is die class niet unique

+### UI
+- Select from address/ name from database
+- Preview template in browser
+- send out for spam score ?